Sale, Greater Manchester: Governance

-There is one main tier of local government covering Sale, at metropolitan borough level: Trafford Council.
+There is one main tier of local government covering Sale at metropolitan borough level, which is Trafford Council.
 The council is a member of the Greater Manchester Combined Authority, which is led by the directly-elected Mayor of Greater Manchester.
 For national parliamentary elections, Sale straddles the two constituencies of Altrincham and Sale West and Wythenshawe and Sale East.

 Administrative history

 Historically, Sale was a township in the ancient parish of Ashton upon Mersey, which formed part of the Bucklow Hundred of Cheshire.
 In 1836 the township also became part of the Altrincham Poor Law Union.